 But I believe that stuff is easily fixable.
 Whereas there are some bigger mistakes people make and just don’t realise it’s actually really important to the success of your ads.

-That’s what I want to talk about in this article.
-And then I’ll give you step–by–step, tangible strategies for avoiding them, or course correcting if you might be making these mistakes.
+Plus I give you step–by–step, tangible strategies for avoiding them, or course correcting if you might be making these mistakes.

 Mistake #1: Not setting goals